-It’s crucial that students cast their vote in the election of representatives for the 2019-2020 school year.
+It’s crucial that students cast their vote in the election of latest no deposit casino bonuses uk for the 2019-2020 school year.
 CASE executives coordinate events, academic journals, and collective action on behalf of all undergraduate english students at Concordia.
 To vote visit my.concordia.ca, navigate to the student services tab, click My Vote and fill out your e-ballot.
 The process takes under a minute!

 The election for next year’s C.A.S.E. team is coming up fast!